 The challenges veterans face in finding civilian jobs, especially women, demonstrates the misunderstandings that many hiring managers have on the reality and value of a military career.
 This view is supported by the Veterans Work – Employment Report, which was compiled by Deloitte with contributions from the OA and Forces in Mind Trust (FiMT).
 Whilst 71% of medium and large organisations say they would consider employing veterans, only 39% would consider employing someone with no industry experience.

-Sophia Koniarska, OA Director of Programmes and Partnerships, said: “We know that military is good for business, because veterans have gone through some of the toughest training programmes in the world.
+An OA spokesperson said: “We know that military is good for business, because veterans have gone through some of the toughest training programmes in the world.
 This makes them well equipped to tackle the management challenges faced in today’s economy.
 We challenge employers to make the most of this untapped potential, especially if you are looking to diversify leadership within your organisation.”

 Rachel Scandling (picture above), a former Royal Navy Commander and Global Head of Large Shareholdings Operations at Barclays Investment Bank, said: “After 28 years serving in the Royal Navy, the decision to leave and take-up a new career was not straight forward.
 During my initial job search, I found that military experience didn’t necessarily carry the credibility you would expect with civilian employers; many didn’t understand the unique skills that we bring.
 For me, one of the most challenging aspects of my career shift was overcoming stereotypes to communicate my skills to employers who lacked a true understanding of military experience.”